Rik De Mil: Westerlo

 On 12 December 2023, De Mil signed a contract with Westerlo, where he succeeded Jonas De Roeck as head coach.
 He achieved better results, which saved the club from relegation, but was still dismissed on 19 March 2024, following the controversial 1–1 draw in the last match of the regular competition against Genk.

 Charleroi

 On 22 March 2024, Sporting Charleroi announced the signing of a 2-year contract with De Mil, replacing Felice Mazzu.
 De Mil helped Charleroi win all their games in the relegation play-off series to stay up.

+Gent

+On 10 December 2025, De Mil moved to KAA Gent on a contract until June 2028.